Mcflurrins/WasteWise/project-documentation.md

 ![](materials/images/table2.png)

-For Inventory Awareness, the mean score increased from 1.90 to 4.2, and the paired t-test shows t = 7.667, p = 0.002, indicating a statistically significant improvement in students’ awareness of expiry dates, donation options, and ability to distinguish safe foods.
+For Inventory Awareness, the mean score increased, and the paired t-test shows p = 0.002: a statistically significant improvement in students’ awareness of expiry dates, donation options, and ability to distinguish safe foods.
 The Wilcoxon signed-rank test [7], a non-parametric test that does not assume the data follows a normal distribution, gives p = 0.062, suggesting a similar trend but slightly weaker evidence under the non-parametric assumption.
-For Food Management, the mean rose from 3.65 to 4.0, with the t-test yielding t = 2.746, p = 0.052, a marginally non-significant result, and the Wilcoxon p = 0.125, confirming no strong evidence of change when relaxing normality assumptions.
+For Food Management, the mean also increased, with the t-test yielding p = 0.052, a marginally non-significant result, and the Wilcoxon p = 0.125, confirming no strong evidence of change when relaxing normality assumptions.

 ![](materials/images/pre_post_likert.png)